glebm/i18n-tasks/README.md

 ### Usage search

-i18n-tasks uses an AST scanner for `.rb` files, and a regexp scanner for all other files.
+i18n-tasks uses an AST scanner for `.rb` and `.html.erb` files, and a regexp scanner for all other files.
 New scanners can be added easily: please refer to [this example](https://github.com/glebm/i18n-tasks/wiki/A-custom-scanner-example).

 See the `search` section in the [config file][config] for all available configuration options.